GHSoyad/javaScript-problem-solving-beginner/README.md

 #3 John’s teacher gave him two variables.
 Each variable contains a string.
 John’s teacher asked him to combine these two strings and print them in one line.
 Help John write the program.
 (Assume two senteces as strings)

 #4 Sarah’s mother is teaching her mathematics.
 She gave Sarah a number and asked her what the remainder would be if she divided the number by 5.
 Help Sarah write the program.
 (Assume the number)

+#5 You are given an array:
+var fruits = ['Apple', 'Banana', 'Orange'];
+a) Find the index of ‘Banana’ and replace ‘Banana’ with ‘Mango’.
+b) Remove ‘Orange’ and add ‘Watermelon’.

+#6 You and your friends Tom, Jane, Peter and John got their final exam results.
+Your total score is 85, Tom’s total score is 66, Jane’s total score is 95, Peter’s total score is 56 and John’s total score is 40.
+The grading chart is
+80 or above A grade
+60 or above B grade
+50 or above C grade
+40 or above D grade
+39 or less => F grade
+Write a program to find your and your friends’ grades using if-else.